 You will then be asked to fill out some forms that asks questions, such as: When did you start smoking?
 How many cigarettes do you smoke daily?
 When are you more likely to smoke?
 There are many questions and it’s important that you answer them honestly, as it helps to get to the deeper reasons behind your smoking and how the habit benefits you.
 Filling in the forms are part of the process – of analysing how and why the habit of smoking started and continues, as well as giving you a personalised treatment.

-The therapy: With the help of the forms and listening to the client, the reasons why a person smokes becomes clearer and it is relatively easy to find the cause.
+The therapy: With the help of the forms and listening to you, the deeper reasons why you smoke can become clearer and it is relatively easy to find the cause.
 Briefly, it usually falls into the category of Psychological, Physical, Emotional or a combination of each.
 The physical in smoking is most obvious because of the addictive effects of nicotine.
 Emotional causes can, for example, be a link to a happier time or place where smoking was involved.
 Maybe, enjoying the social aspect - being part of the group who stands outside for a smoke and some gossip.
 Similarly, the psychological causes are often when the habit is formed with conditioning - repetitious behaviour which becomes embedded into the subconscious mind.
 It is also important to look at the your history with smoking, such as danger times and any hidden agendas.

 So, to answer the question: Is it too late to stop smoking?
 The answer is: No - if you’re ready to stop, you can stop.